 We feel weak and are beating up on ourselves…

 In the past couple of years, I spoke to hundreds if not over a thousand people by now.
 Many had experienced horrific repeated trauma in their lives.
 But most of them will tell you, that the physical pain from physical or sexual abuse, you can overcome rather quickly.

-I’d like you to be aware of this impact, so you can stop beating up on yourself.
+I’d like you to be aware of this impact by attachment trauma, so you can stop beating up on yourself.
 So, you can start dismissing messages from your inner demons like:

 Science shows that this type of trauma, where you didn't have a nurturing caring parent or caregiver in your childhood who:

 That this is far more damaging to your development than any other forms of abuse.